What’s on this page?

 How will smart meters help us achieve the net zero carbon emissions target in the UK?

-A smart energy system, enabled by smart meters, is helping us make the most of renewable energy, such as solar or wind energy.
-Read on to find out how.
+The benefits of smart meters include enabling a smart energy system, helping us make the most of renewable energy, such as solar or wind energy.

 -

-Unlock the benefits of renewable energy to the environment
+Unlocking the advantages of renewable energy to the environment

 Renewable energy comes from sources that are constantly and naturally ‘renewed’, such as wind power or solar energy.

-How will smart meters enable greater use of renewable energy?
+How do smart meters help the environment, enable greater use of renewable energy and reduce your carbon footprint?

 To prevent this, customers could use their smart meter and smart tariffs to reduce their energy usage at peak periods, when electricity is most expensive.
 This will help the energy system reduce our reliance on additional power stations, because they won’t need to produce as much extra energy at these peak times.
 Helping us make the most of renewable energy, such as solar or wind energy.